-> - Wham Episode: We finally get to meet members of The Dominion, the Gamma Quadrant power which has been alluded to in several episodes during season 2.
-Turns out they are not happy with the Federation exploring the Gamma Quadrant, and they threaten to go to war against them if this continues.
-To back their threats up they demonstrate their superior military technology in various ways, culminating with the destruction of a Galaxy-class starship.
+- Wham Episode: We finally get to meet members of the Dominion, the Gamma Quadrant power which has been alluded to in several episodes during season 2.
+Turns out they're not happy with the Federation exploring the Gamma Quadrant, and they threaten to go to war against them if this continues.
+To back their threats up, they demonstrate their superior military technology in various ways, culminating with the destruction of a Galaxy-class starship.

 - Wham Shot: The U.S.S.
 Odyssey being blown to smithereens.

 - The Worf Effect: The Galaxy-class starship U.S.S.
 Odyssey shows up to help rescue Sisko and company from the Dominion, then gets utterly curbstomped and destroyed by the Jem'Hadar.
 Word of God says this choice was deliberate, they chose an identical ship to the famous U.S.S.
 Enterprise-D to show just how badly the Federation's finest are outmatched by their new enemies.